• Reading time:7 mins read

-In a faraway kingdom, nestled amidst rolling hills and sparkling rivers, lived a young princess named Snow White.
-With skin as white as snow, lips as red as a poppy, and hair as black as night, Snow White's beauty was legendary.
-But her true beauty radiated from her kind heart and gentle spirit.
+In a faraway kingdom, in rolling hills and sparkling rivers, lived a young princess named Snow White.
+With skin as white as snow, lips as red as a poppy, and hair as black as night, Snow White’s beauty was legendary.
+But her true beauty showed from her kind heart and gentle spirit.

-For many years, the mirror would reply, "You are, Your Majesty!"
-This pleased the Queen immensely, for she desired nothing more than to be the most beautiful in the land.
+For many years, the mirror would reply, “You are, Your Majesty!”
+This pleased the Queen very much, for she desired nothing more than to be the most beautiful in the land.

-One day, as the Queen stood primping in front of the mirror, a chilling response echoed through the room.
-"My Queen, though you are fair, Snow White is far fairer than you."
+One day, as the Queen stood getting ready in front of the mirror, a scary response filled through the room.
+“My Queen, though you are fair, Snow White is far fairer than you.”

-The Queen's blood ran cold.
-Rage and envy consumed her.
+The Queen’s blood ran cold.
+Rage and envy filled her.
 How dare a mere child outshine her?
-Blinded by jealousy, the Queen devised a wicked plan to get rid of Snow White.
+Blinded by jealousy, the Queen made a wicked plan to get rid of Snow White.

 She ordered her faithful huntsman to take the princess deep into the forest and never return.
 The huntsman, who was kind-hearted and could not bear to harm the young princess, took her far into the woods but let her go, leaving her to find her way.